 The ultimate parent company, CVS Group plc, has pledged its continuing support for a minimum of 12 months from the date of issuing these financial statements.
-For this reason, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+The directors have assessed the ability of the parent to provide this support and for this reason, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 As a result, they continue to adopt the going concern basis in preparing these finance statements and have obtained a letter of support from the ultimate parent company.